-FIRST QUARTER 1999
+SECOND QUARTER 1999

-The following discussion of the financial condition and results of operations of the Company should be read in conjunction with the Celestica Consolidated Financial Statements.
+The following discussion of the financial condition and results of operations of the Company should be read in conjunction with Celestica's 1998 Consolidated Financial Statements.

 Certain statements contained in the following Management's Discussion and Analysis of Financial Condition and Results of Operations, including, without limitation, statements containing the words "believes", "anticipates," "estimates," "expects," and words of similar import, constitute forward-looking statements which involve risks and uncertainties.
-Celestica's actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, which are detailed in Celestica's Form 20-F and its previous F-1 filing.
+Celestica's actual results could differ materially from those anticipated in these forward looking statements as a result of certain factors, which are detailed in Celestica's Annual Report on Form 20-F for its fiscal year ended December 31, 1998.